nothingmn/AthosIoT/readme.md

 Technical Deep Dive
 ------------
-More details can be found in our Technial Brief [Getting Started](GettingStarted.md) documentation.
+More details can be found in our deep dive [Technical Brief](GettingStarted.md) documentation.

 Screen Shots
 ------------